 Turtle Hatching Season

-Mid-August to early-December - If you’re not a night person, then you can join a trip to release baby turtles from Bay Canh Island Turtle Sanctuary.
-Trips depart from the resort in the early morning, by speedboat.
+Mid-August to early-November - If you’re not a night person, then you can join a trip to release baby turtles from Bay Canh Island Turtle Sanctuary.
+Trips depart from the resort at night, by speedboat.
 On Bay Canh you'll be shown around the hatchery area where the life cycle of the turtles will be explained.
 You'll then be given an opportunity to hold the young ones before heading down to the beach and releasing them as they start their life's journey.
 If you are quick enough you can even go into the water and swim with them.

-Scuba Diving and Snorkeling - The waters around Con Dao are at their clearest during this time with visibility averaging around 20 to 30 meters; with conditions are at their best - little wind, low tidal movement and access to Vietnam's only underwater ship wreck.
+Scuba Diving and Snorkeling (liquid sunshine activities) - The waters around Con Dao are at their clearest during this time with visibility averaging around 70 to 100 feet (20 to 30 meters); with conditions are at their best - little wind, low tidal movement and access to Vietnam's only underwater ship wreck.
 There is diving available for all competence levels and also the possibility to become certified divers for those wishing to learn.